top of page

 The interprofessional team often includes:

-• Clinicians such as occupational therapists, pharmacists, physiotherapists, social workers and registered nurses, dietitians and speech language pathologists
+Clinicians such as registered nurses, registered practical nurses, occupational therapists, pharmacists, physiotherapists, social workers, dietitians, speech language pathologis, and personal support workers

 Did you know?